sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Overwhelming Firepower

 At 18th level, while wielding a firearm with the burst property, you can use an action to create one of the following effects.
 To do so, you must expend 10 pieces of ammunition.
-You canít use your Strafe or Advanced Tactics features to alter these effects further.
+You can√≠t use your Strafe or Advanced Tactics features to alter these effects further.

-Mow ëEm Down
+Mow √´Em Down

-Select up to ten contiguous 5 foot cubes you can see within the weaponís range.
+Select up to ten contiguous 5 foot cubes you can see within the weapon√≠s range.
 Each creature in that area makes a Dexterity saving throw against your maneuver DC.
-The target takes the weaponís normal damage on a failed save, or your favored ordnance damage on a success.
+The target takes the weapon√≠s normal damage on a failed save, or your favored ordnance damage on a success.

 Spray and Pray

 Each target in a 60-foot cone makes a Dexterity saving throw against your maneuver DC.
-The target takes the weaponís normal damage on a failed save, or your favored ordnance damage on a success.
+The target takes the weapon√≠s normal damage on a failed save, or your favored ordnance damage on a success.

 ###### Operative

 Some troopers receive more extensive and covert training, acting as special forces deep within enemy territory and completing vital missions.
 More than footsoldiers, operatives are elite specialists that can accomplish tasks with tact and precision before the enemy is even aware of their presence.
-These disciplined warriors often keep their contacts long after official military service ends, leading to many to take freelance missions that even officially enlisted wetwork teams wonít touch.
+These disciplined warriors often keep their contacts long after official military service ends, leading to many to take freelance missions that even officially enlisted wetwork teams won√≠t touch.

 Alpha Strike